Hiking Mt Russell and Mt Carillon in California

 There are two main ways to get to Mt Russell from Whitney Portal:

-From the saddle, reaching the summit of Russell involves climbing up the eastern ridge to the East Summit, and then traversing to the West Summit.
+From the saddle, reaching the summit of Russell involves climbing up the eastern ridge to the East Peak, and then traversing to the West Peak.
 Neither is easy and in between it can be deadly.

 Mt Carillon is much (much) easier to reach from the saddle.
 From right where you are taking pictures of Lake Tulainyo, follow the ridge to the right (east).
 There is a trail below the talus rock if you prefer sand over rock.
 Either way you should reach the summit of Mt Carillon in 20-25 minutes.